gurretl/blog/002_devops_days_zurich_2023_feedback_1/devops_days_zurich_2023_feedback.md

 <span style="display:block;text-align:center">![](/_images/002_elastic.jpeg)</span>

 ## Conclusion
-[DevOps Days Zurich 2023](https://devopsdays.org/events/2023-zurich/welcome/) was a great event where we learned a lot and got a glimpse of the latest trends in the industry.
+[DevOps Days Zurich 2023](https://devopsdays.org/events/2023-zurich/welcome/) was a great event where I learned a lot and got a glimpse of the latest trends in the industry.
 It was also a great opportunity to meet with our partners and network with other professionals.

-Overall, it was an **enriching experience** and we look forward to attending similar events in the future!
+Overall, it was an **enriching experience** and I look forward to attending similar events in the future!